Salient Object Detection: A Survey

-Beyond these approaches, the generic \textbf{objectness prior}\footnote{Although it is learned from training data, we also tend to treat it as a universal intrinsic cue for salient object detection.} is also exploited to facilitate the detection of salient objects by leveraging the object proposal generation model~\cite{alexe2010object}.
+Beyond these approaches, the generic \textbf{objectness prior}\footnote{Although it is learned from training data, we also tend to treat it as a universal intrinsic cue for salient object detection.} is also used to facilitate salient object detection by leveraging object proposals~\cite{alexe2010object}.
 Chang~\etal~\cite{chang2011fusing} present a computational framework by fusing the objectness and regional saliency into a graphical model.
 These two terms are jointly estimated by iteratively minimizing the energy function that encodes their mutual interactions.
 In~\cite{JiangLYP13UFO}, regional objectness is defined as the average objectness values of its contained pixels, which will be incorporated for regional saliency computation.
 Jia and Han~\cite{jia2013category} compute the saliency of each region by comparing it to the ``soft'' foreground and background according to the objectness prior.
-Regional saliency of $r_i$, called the diverse density score, is computed as:

-where $o(r_i)$ is the objectness score of region $r_i$, computed as spatially weighted average objectness scores of its contained pixels.
-A higher saliency score will be assigned to a region if it is distinct from the potential background or similar to the potential foreground.

-Salient object detection relying on the pseudo-background assumption sometimes may fail, especially when the object touches the image border.
-To this end, \textbf{boundary connectivity prior} is explored in \cite{ChengPAMI,zhu2014saliency}.
+Salient object detection relying on the pseudo-background assumption may fail sometimes, especially when the object touches the image border.
+To this end, a \textbf{boundary connectivity prior} is utilized in \cite{ChengPAMI,zhu2014saliency}.
 Intuitively, salient objects are much less connected to the image border than the ones in the background.
-Thus, the boundary connectivity score of a region could be estimated according to the ratio between its length along the image border and the spanning area of this region~\cite{zhu2014saliency}, which are computed based on its geodesic distances to the pseudo-background and other regions, respectively.
+Thus, the boundary connectivity score of a region could be estimated according to the ratio between its length along the image border and the spanning area of this region~\cite{zhu2014saliency}, which can be computed based on its geodesic distances to the pseudo-background and other regions, respectively.
 Such a boundary connectivity score is then integrated into a quadratic objective function to get the final optimized saliency map.
-It is worth pointing out that similar ideas of boundary connectivity prior are also investigated in~\cite{zou2013segmentation} as \emph{segmentation prior} and as \emph{surroundness} in~\cite{zhang2013boolean}.
+It is worth noting that similar ideas of boundary connectivity prior are also investigated in~\cite{zou2013segmentation} as \emph{segmentation prior} and as \emph{surroundness} in~\cite{zhang2013boolean}.